sorefoot/cl-devwks-1314/README.md

 10. Scroll up and change the Display name to the same command you put in the input field to help understand what the activity is.
 Finally click the workflow canvas area and notice that the yellow warnings are gone.

 11. Your workflow is ready to be validated and run now that the warnings are gone.
 Click the Validate and Run buttons to see if it worked.
+> [!NOTE]
-The activity should have a green bar at the top indicating a successful run and the workflow will have $${\color{green}SUCCESS}$$ next to it.
-If it's $${\color{red}FAILED}$$, please raise your hand and we'll help you troubleshoot what went wrong.
+> The activity should have a green bar at the top indicating a successful run and the workflow will have $${\color{green}SUCCESS}$$ next to it.
+> If it's $${\color{red}FAILED}$$, please raise your hand and we'll help you troubleshoot what went wrong.

 12. Success or fail, click on the activity to see the results.
 This will help us see what is happening and how we can fix it.
 On the right column, scroll down until you see the results of the activity.
 The Output is displayed nicely in a readable format as well as a JSON format.
 Note the Response body section.
 It will have the results of your command.